GrayWolf64/logging-log4g/README.md

       --- This will locate / create a proper LoggerContext named 'Foo'. local ctx = Log4g.API.LoggerContextFactory.GetContext("Foo")

+      --- This will create a new LoggerConfig named 'Calculator' and it to ctx's Configuration, then set its level to DEBUG. local lc = Log4g.Core.Config.LoggerConfig.Create("Calculator", ctx:GetConfiguration(), Log4g.Level.GetLevel("TRACE"))

+      --- It will add a ConsoleAppender to lc and set its layout to PatternLayout with default settings. lc:AddAppender(Log4g.Core.Appender.CreateConsoleAppender("CalcOutput", Log4g.Core.Layout.PatternLayout.CreateDefaultLayout("CalcLayout")))

-      --- This will create a Logger named 'Calculate', whose Level is 'INFO', and is in 'Foo'.
+      --- This will create a Logger named 'Calculate' using lc and add it to ctx. local logger = Log4g.Core.Logger.Create("Calculate", ctx, lc)
-      Log4g.Core.Logger.Create("Calculate", ctx, Log4g.Level.GetLevel("INFO"))

       for i = 1, 100 do
          --- Do something with i, and log messages.
-         -- Note that when this was written, the logging system isn't finished yet, -- so I just leave it blank here, for now. end
+         -- Note that when this was written, the logging system isn't finished yet, -- so I just leave it simple here, for now.

+         logger:Debug("Calculated: " .. i .. " times.")
       end

+   end

+   Calculate()

 end
 ```